ethereum-optimism/optimism-tutorial/hardhat/README.md

 The easiest way is to start with a sample application.

 1. Open a second command line terminal
-2. Run `hardhat`, the development environment we use in this tutorial
+1. Run `hardhat`, the development environment we use in this tutorial
    ```sh
    mkdir dapp
    cd dapp
    npx hardhat
    ```
-3. Select **Create a sample project** and accept all the defaults.
+1. Select **Create a basic sample project** and accept all the defaults.
-4. Verify the sample application.
+1. Verify the sample application.
    ```sh
    npx hardhat test
    ```